Can I Go To Medical School With a Degree in Biology?

 Yes!

-Health Pre-Professional students (often referred to as “pre-professional students”) are students who are preparing to enter into a health professional program after graduating from UCF.
-There are a variety of professional health programs that these students plan to attend, and to matriculate from, so as to succeed in their dreams of serving in the professional health field.
-These programs include: Allopathic Medicine, Chiropractic Medicine, Dentistry, Veterinary Medicine, Optometry, Osteopathic Medicine, Pharmacy, Physician Assistant, and Podiatric Medicine.
+Pre-Professional Health students (often referred to as “pre-professional students”) are students who are preparing to enter a health professional program after graduating from UCF.
+There are a variety of professional health programs that these students plan to attend, and to matriculate from, to succeed in their dreams of serving in the professional health field.
+These programs include:

 There are many pathways that a pre-professional student may take to succeed at UCF.
 Regardless of what some believe, there is no one major that ensures a student’s success at this endeavor.
 In fact, any major with the appropriate courses may allow a student to achieve his/her goal.
 However, due to academic strength, science majors tend to prepare pre-professional students more effectively.
 Health professional programs tend to prefer students who have shown that they have the potential to handle the rigorous demands of their programs by having been exposed to a science-based curriculum.
 At UCF we have a number of undergraduate programs that can serve to prepare a pre-professional student for the next step in his/her education.
 These programs include: Biology, Chemistry, Biomedical Sciences, Psychology, and Interdisciplinary Studies.

-In addition, the graduation requirements of the Biology-Preprofessional concentration give the student a degree of academic flexibility.
+In addition, the graduation requirements of the Biology-Preprofessional track give the student a degree of academic flexibility.
 Beginning in the Fall 2021, UCF requires a minimum of 42 credit hours of 3,000 and above level courses for graduation.
 The basic requirements of the Biology major require a minimum of 35 hours of 3,000 and above level courses.
 If you are in the Catalog Year beginning with Fall 2021, that leaves a 7 credit hour discrepancy that a student can use in any way that he/she feels will best prepare him/her to succeed in a health professional program.
-It typically is most beneficial if the student works closely with his/her academic advisor to choose these courses.
+It typically is most beneficial if the student works closely with their Academic Success Coach to choose these courses.

-The Department of Biology has a number of faculty serving as academic advisors who are well versed in the requirements of a health professional program and the requirements for acceptance into such programs.
-These advisors have many years of experience advising pre-professional students and assisting them in reaching their goals.
+The Department of Biology has a number of faculty who are well versed in the requirements of a health professional program and the requirements for acceptance into such programs.
+These faculty have many years of experience advising pre-professional students and assisting them in reaching their goals.

-The Biology- Preprofessional concentration possesses many resources and opportunities that will benefit the pre-professional student.
-The concentration in particular, and the degree program in general, will serve the serious student well in achieving his/her goal of entering into, and succeeding in, a professional health program.
+The Biology- Preprofessional track possesses many resources and opportunities that will benefit the pre-professional student.
+The track in particular, and the degree program in general, will serve the serious student well in achieving their goal of entering into, and succeeding in, a professional health program.

 Preparing for the New MCAT